SalesOutreach LogoSalesOutreach

 FAQ

-Should cold emails be HTML or plain text?
+Should cold emails use HTML formatting or plain text?

 The anatomy of a cold email that gets replied to